hpc/charliecloud/doc-src/tutorial.rst

 ::

-  $ ch-build -t hello ../..
+   $ ch-build -t hello ~/charliecloud
-  Sending build context to Docker daemon 8.105 MB
-  Step 1 : FROM debian:jessie
+   Sending build context to Docker daemon 15.67 MB Step 1/4 : FROM debian:jessie
-   ---> ddf73f48a05d
-  Step 2 : RUN apt-get update && apt-get install -y openssh-client
-   ---> Running in beadfda45e4c
+   ---> 86baf4e8cde9
    [...]
+   Step 4/4 : RUN touch /usr/bin/ch-ssh
-   ---> 526e2ca75656
+   ---> 1136de7d4c0a
-  Removing intermediate container beadfda45e4c Successfully built 526e2ca75656
+   Successfully built 1136de7d4c0a

+Note that Docker prints each step of the Dockerfile as it's executed.

 :code:`ch-build` and many other Charliecloud commands wrap various privileged :code:`docker` commands.
 Thus, you will be prompted for a password